UDST/urbansim_templates/docs/source/getting-started.rst

 Installation
 ------------

-UrbanSim Templates is tested with Python versions 2.7, 3.5, 3.6, and 3.7.
+UrbanSim Templates is tested with Python versions 2.7, 3.5, 3.6, and 3.7, across Mac, Linux, and Windows.
+Support for Python 2.7 will probably be removed in an upcoming release.

-As of Feb.
-2019, there is an installation problem in Python 3.7 when using Pip (because of an issue with Orca's PyTables dependency).
-Conda should work.

 .. note::
     It can be helpful to set up a dedicated Python environment for each project you work on.
 This lets you use a stable and replicable set of libraries that won't be affected by other projects.
 Here are some good `environment settings <https://gist.github.com/smmaurer/f3a4f424a4aa877fb73e1cb2567bd89d>`__ for UrbanSim Templates projects.